mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### Routing to every session backend

-Third class of statements includes those, which modify session data, such as session system variables, user-defined variables, the database being used etc. We call them session commands, and they must be replicated as they affect the future results of read and write operations, so they must be executed on all servers that could execute statements on behalf of this client.
+A third class of statements includes those which modify session data, such as session system variables, user-defined variables, the default database, etc. We call them session commands, and they must be replicated as they affect the future results of read and write operations, so they must be executed on all servers that could execute statements on behalf of this client.

 Session commands include for example:

 * `SET` statements
 * `USE `*`<dbname>`*
-* embedded system/user-defined variable assignments (`SELECT (@myvar := 5)`) in read-only statements
+* system/user-defined variable assignments embedded in read-only statements, such as `SELECT (@myvar := 5)`
 * `PREPARE` statements
 * `QUIT`, `PING`, `STMT RESET`, `CHANGE USER`, etc. commands